-Devpost offers a service to create rules specifically designed for your hackathon.
-These rules protect you and your hackers while ensuring the hackathon is completely fair and governed by the correct laws.
+Devpost offers several project management services which include the creation of rules specifically designed for your hackathon.
+These rules protect you as a sponsor while ensuring the hackathon is completely fair and governed by the correct laws.
 Email us to learn more.

-Every hackathon has different rules and every hackathon manager will apply the rules differently.
-Below we will cover creating rules for your hackathon and what the differences are for in-person and online hackathons.
+Every hackathon has different rules and all hackathon managers should be well versed in your own hackathon rule details.
+Below we will cover some tips for creating rules for your hackathon and what the differences are for in-person and online hackathons.

 PLEASE NOTE: Nothing in this article constitutes legal advice from Devpost nor is it intended as a substitute for using an attorney.